 --- A status effect that warns players they are within city limits- in order to make them aware that breaking or attacking things will be frowned upon.

 ---In addition to Iron Golems, new types of robotic entities could be added to protect the city- seeing as villagers seem to be more pacificts.
 I mean, goodness knows if they even have arms.
 'Sentinels' could be a smaller sort of golem that patrols the city, and could become angered if the player broke things or stole things in the city.
 This system would be important to prevent players from just immediately razing the city and taking all the valuable stuff.
 A sort of counter system would keep track of how angry the sentinels are at the player.
 Their anger could be decreased by giving them emeralds, in order to get away with smaller crimes.
 However, bigger crimes- like attacking villagers or golems- would result in all the sentinels in an area becoming very unhappy, in the same way as village iron golems turn hostile when provoked.
 If a player is really intent on bringing a city to its knees, they may have to worry about even more powerful sentinel variants. (...Though calling them 'sentinels' might be a bit too much like No Mans Sky.)
 This would also be important for the next bit.
+Perhaps there are also ranged golems to deal with invaders from the city walls/watchtowers?

 ---Catacombs could exist beneath cities!
 Infested with monsters, or perhaps malfunctioning golems and sentinels, Exploring them would be considerably more difficult- because breaking things angers the sentinels, players would be forced to navigate the catacombs without resorting to just mining away traps or circumnavigating tricky bits.